-English language alevel

-English Language will inspire and engage, stimulate creativity and develop every student's passion for words in use.
+English language Alevel English Language will inspire and engage, stimulate creativity and develop every student's passion for words in use.
 You will explore attitudes to accents and dialects; look at the ways in which ethnicity, age and even sexuality can affect use and ideas in language.
 You will look at the way language has changed over time and how it will continue to do so with advancements in the world of Technology, the growth of social media and the expansion of English in other countries.
 Students who opt for this extremely rigorous and highly regarded academic subject sometimes think about Higher Education studies in areas of The Law, Politics, Education or Journalism.

-YEAR 12

-TOPICS STUDIED:
+A love of reading independently, widely and critically is essential if you opt for this subject.
+YEAR 12 TOPICS STUDIED:

 - Grammar

 - Language the Individual and Society including Child Language Acquisition and Representation of people, topics and institutions

 ASSESSMENT STRUCTURE:

 Ongoing throughout Mock examinations

 YEAR 13

 TOPICS STUDIED:

-- Language Varieties including accent, dialect and other variables

-- NEA: a non examined component; student led investigation and creative writing requirement
+- Language Varieties including accent, dialect and other variables - NEA: a non examined component; student led investigation and creative writing requirement ASSESSMENT STRUCTURE:

-ASSESSMENT STRUCTURE: